Stuff. It’s just so cute, ya know?! And so fun to shop for!

 And yet, it builds and grows so easily that it takes control over your space.
 Even deeper than that – purchasing stuff, without a true need for it, is unhealthy [not to mention, a step backwards in achieving financial freedom].
 It is temporarily giving you a sense of happiness, but really masking something much deeper.

 And so, I ask you this…do you own your stuff or does your stuff own you?!
 It’s time to get rid of some things to make space in your home physically.
 Only then can you make room in your mind + heart to simplify your life in other ways.

 Here is a step-by-step guide on how to start simplifying your life by decluttering it aka get rid of the stuff you don’t need.

 Now let’s get to it!
 Operation: Declutter is in full effect!

 Make it fun, put on your favorite tunes, even grab a glass of wine if you want, and get to it!
 Ready to make some space in your home, mind + heart?
 [HECK YAH MAN!!]

 Please note these steps are broken into sections, but it is quite likely that you have this clutter hiding in multiple rooms.
 I suggest you do this list item by item rather than room by room, to make sure each subject is fully complete before moving on to the next.

-And don’t get overwhelmed, this IS a long list.
-Take it a step at a time, and use this handy dandy checklist for the short version.
-You got this!!!! (enter your info + the checklist will be sent right over)
+Please don’t get overwhelmed, this IS a long list.
+Take it a step at a time, and enter your info here for a super handy checklist…you got this!